 - Admissibility requirements

-- Case stories that show how Social Media Discovery changed the outcome of actual trials
+- Case stories that show how Social Media Investigations changed the outcome of actual trials

-- How to identify the social media locations to be collected
+- How to identify social media locations to be collected

 - How to preserve unique metadata and hash evidence items to aid in authentication